wumm-project/OpenDiscovery/TRIZ-Cup/2020/README.md

 **Note that all derived materials provided in this directory are (so far) not** **authorized by the organisators of the competition. **

+* LaTeX versions of the exercises in Russian and English and a translation to German in separate documents.
+  - Exercises-ru.pdf
+  - Exercises-ru.tex
+  - Exercises-en.pdf
+  - Exercises-en.tex
+  - Exercises-de.pdf
+  - Exercises-de.tex

+Note that the LaTeX versions require the od.sty LateX style located at Sources/od.sty in this repo and the tikz graphics package to be compiled.

+The following material was removed and replaced by the correcsponding actual materials in different language versions in the parent directory

 * The original announcement and translations to English and German in a single document.
   - InformationLetter-2020.docx